Transportation in Cuba

 Here's what you need to know about renting a car and driving in Cuba:

 - There are four main companies to rent from: Rex, Havanautos, Via and Cubacar.
-They are all owned by the government, so the pricing and car selection is generally the same no matter which company you choose.
+They are all owned by the government, so the pricing and car selection are generally the same no matter which company you choose.

 - Most car rental bookings can be made online.
 It's simple to compare prices at carrentalcuba.com.